Xu Zhimo: Airplane crash

 On 19 November 1931, Xu prepared to leave Nanking to attend a lecture given by Lin Huiyin at a university in Peking.
 He boarded a China Airways Federal Stinson Detroiter, an aircraft contracted by Chunghwa Post to deliver airmail on the Nanjing-Beijing route.
 However, when the flight arrived in the Jinan area, the flight encountered severe fog, leaving the pilot with no clear view to land.
 The plane descended into the mountainous area below unnoticed as both the pilots were looking for the course according to the map.
 When the aircraft was aiming to turn left to go back to the course again, it hit the peak of a mountain and broke off the right wing.
 The plane spun out of control and crashed into the mountains near Jinan City and Tai'an City, in Shandong province.
 Xu Zhimo, who suffered from fatal cerebral trauma and several cuts on his body, was killed instantly as well as one of the two pilots.
 The first officer survived the initial impact, but also perished due to the delay in rescue.

 The accident was attributed to both pilots' misjudgement of the flight's altitude as well as their failure to recognize the terrain.
 However, it was rumoured that Xu was murdered, although this was confirmed to be untrue.

 Cambridge poem

-Xu Zhimo's best-known poem is Zaibie Kangqiao (再別康橋 (再别康桥, Zài Bié Kāngqiáo, again [or "once more"] leave Cambridge)), variously translated into English as "On Leaving Cambridge", "Saying Goodbye to Cambridge Again", "Goodbye Again, Cambridge", "Leaving the Revisited Cambridge" etc. To commemorate Xu, in July 2008, a stone of white Beijing marble was installed at the Backs of King's College, Cambridge (near the bridge over the River Cam).
+Xu Zhimo's wrote Zaibie Kangqiao (再別康橋 (再别康桥, Zài Bié Kāngqiáo, again [or "once more"] leave Cambridge)), variously translated into English as "On Leaving Cambridge", "Saying Goodbye to Cambridge Again", "Goodbye Again, Cambridge", "Leaving the Revisited Cambridge" etc. To commemorate Xu, in July 2008, a stone of white Beijing marble was installed at the Backs of King's College, Cambridge (near the bridge over the River Cam).

 The one used here (by permission) was translated by Guohua Chen and published in the University of Cambridge's 800th anniversary book, and differs from the one quoted in the carvings of the Xu Zhimo Friendship Garden added around the Memorial stone by King's College in 2018.

+Between 1980 and 2023, this poem has been set to music at least three times.